FairTradeWorker/i-cannot-help-with-t/PRD.md

 ## Animations

-Animations should emphasize the AI's analytical process and data transformation - making the complex workflow feel guided and intentional rather than instantaneous or jarring.
-Smooth, purposeful transitions reinforce the intelligence at work.
+Animations should be abundant, smooth, and purposeful - creating a fluid, app-like experience that feels alive and responsive.
+Every interaction should have motion feedback, transitions should be silky-smooth with spring physics, and elements should gracefully enter/exit the viewport.

-- **Purposeful Meaning**: Use loading animations that suggest analysis depth (progress bars that pause at milestones), smooth reveals for cost data that build trust, and gentle pulsing for AI confidence scores
+- **Purposeful Meaning**: Card hover lifts with subtle shadows, glassmorphic panels slide in smoothly, loading states pulse gently, success actions bounce with spring physics, scroll-triggered reveals fade up elegantly
 - **Hierarchy of Movement**:
-  1. Primary: Video upload progress and AI analysis stages (most prominent)
+  1. Primary: Page transitions and navigation changes (full-screen slides with blur)
-  2. Secondary: Scope result reveals and data table animations
+  2. Secondary: Card interactions, modal appearances, tab switches (scale + fade combos)
-  3. Tertiary: Hover states on interactive elements and micro-interactions
+  3. Tertiary: Hover states, micro-interactions, icon animations (subtle transforms)

 ## Component Selection